 Something else that ruled out Leadpages for us was its limited form options.
-In fairness, Unbounce’s built-in form options were also under-par for us but what you can do is embed forms on Unbounce pages and this allows us to place our highly-optimised Leadformly forms on any landing page we create.
+In fairness, Unbounce’s built-in form options were also under-par for us but what you can do is embed forms on Unbounce pages and this allows us to place highly-optimised forms on any landing page we create.

 We can’t do this with Leadpages.

 Instapage also gives you unlimited A/B testing on its basic “Core” plan and its landing page builder is probably the best I’ve used so far.

 One of Instapage’s standout features is its heatmapping tool.
 This is an invaluable optimisation tool for landing pages and you’ll need to integrate Leadpages or Unbounce with a third-party platform for this, such as Hotjar.

 Leadpages aims to provide a landing page builder for smaller businesses and its pricing policy looks pretty suitable at a glance.
 There are a few things it needs to fix, though.
 If it makes A/B testing fully available on every version of its platform, then the affordable prices of its Standard plan become a genuine asset.